GabrieleGhisleni/GabrieleGhisleni/README.md

 ### Hi there! ⚡⚡

-I'm Gabriele Ghisleni and i'm a Data Scientist and Web Developer, based in Trento IT.
+I amm Gabriele Ghisleni, i'm a Data Scientist and Web Developer, based in Trento IT.

-Currently i am ending my Master degree in Data Science at the University of Trento.
+Currently I am finishing my Master degree in Data Science at the University of Trento.

 You can find me on [![LinkedIn][1.2]][1]
 <!--